aykamko/octobear/README.md

     virtualenv ag-flask             // This creates a new virtual env. source ag-flask/bin/activate    // This activates the virtual env.

+    Important Note: Do not place your virtual env within directories being tracked by Git.
+Every developer's virtual env should be unique, and you don't want to commit it.
+(It's really large.)
+I personally put my virtual envs in ~, but you can do whatever floats your boat.

 2. Install necessary dependencies.

     (If you are using a virtualenv, this needs to be afer you activate the